 Although it’s less quantifiable than a metric like Domain Authority, this authority, through links or mentions, can also help better establish topical authority in Google’s eyes, making it easier to rank.

-Building relationships with the media is one of the under-appreciated results of a digital PR campaign.
+Building trust with the media is one of the under-appreciated results of a digital PR campaign.

 Like traditional PR, having the press on the side of a brand is always a plus.